The Best New Jersey Homeowners Insurance Company

-According to the Insurance Information Institute, as of 2012 about 34 percent of homes in New Jersey are on the coast and vulnerable to hurricanes, with a total value of about $713 billion.
+According to the Insurance Information Institute's most recent evaluation, about 32 percent of homes in New Jersey are on the coast and vulnerable to hurricanes, with a total value of about $795 billion.
 Not content to assume all that risk, most home insurance companies include “hurricane duration” deductibles in their policies.
-These deductibles can get expensive in the event of a disaster — the homeowner typically pays 5 percent of their home’s value out of pocket before the insurance company ponies up any cash.
+These deductibles can get expensive in the event of a disaster — the homeowner typically pays five percent of their home’s value out of pocket before the insurance company ponies up any cash.

-Using our review on nationwide homeowners insurance providers as a guide, we evaluated the top five New Jersey providers by market share.
-We pored over their coverage options and discounts, and then picked a home and solicited the companies for quotes online and by phone, taking notes on the smoothness of the process and the helpfulness of their agents.
+Using our national homeowners insurance review as a guide, we evaluated the top five New Jersey providers by market share.
+We pored over their coverage options and discounts, then picked a home and solicited the companies for quotes online and by phone, taking notes on the smoothness of the process and the helpfulness of their agents.
 We clicked around their websites and analyzed their educational materials and site tools to ensure we’d feel comfortable using them in the event of a claim.
 To ensure they’re in solid financial standing, we reviewed each company’s credit from the major raters (Moody’s, S&P, and A.M.
 Best).
-Finally, we compared each company’s claims and customer experience process side by side with data from Consumer Reports and J.D.
-Power and Associates.
+Finally, we compared each company’s claims and customer experience process with data from Consumer Reports and J.D.
+Power.

 New Jersey Homeowners Insurance Reviews